LisiLisenok/Chime/howto.md

 }
 ```

-`operation` and `name` are mandatory.
+`operation` and `name` fields are mandatory.

-`state` is optional with default value set to "running".
+`state` field is optional with default value set to "running".

-`time zone` is optional with default value equal to local time zone.
+`time zone` field is optional with default value equal to local time zone.
 Time zone applied at scheduler level is default for timers [created](#create-timer] within this scheduler.
 [Available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).